Metriacanthosaurus: History of discovery

 In 1923, German paleontologist Friedrich von Huene wrote a paper on Jurassic and Cretaceous European carnivorous dinosaurs within Saurischia.
-In this paper, he examined a specimen (OUM J.12144) including an incomplete hip, a leg bone, and part of a backbone, assigning it to a new species of Megalosaurus: Megalosaurus parkeri.
-The specific name honours W. Parker who in the nineteenth century had collected the fossils near Jordan's Cliff at Weymouth.
-These bones were from the Oxford Clay Formation, which dates to the Upper Jurassic.
+In this paper, he examined OUM J.12144, assigning it to a new species of Megalosaurus: Megalosaurus parkeri.
+The specific name honours W. Parker.
 In 1932, however, von Huene concluded it was a species of Altispinax, A. parkeri.

 In 1964, scientist Alick Walker decided these fossils were too different from Altispinax, as they lacked the long vertebral spines, and named the new genus Metriacanthosaurus.
 The generic name is derived from Greek metrikos, "moderate", and akantha, "spine".
 Metriacanthosaurus thus gets its name from its vertebrae, which are taller than typical carnosaurs, like Allosaurus, but lower than other high-spined dinosaurs like Acrocanthosaurus.

 Description

 Metriacanthosaurus was a medium-sized theropod with a femur length of 80 cm.
 Gregory S. Paul in 1988 estimated its weight at 1 tonne.
 Thomas Holtz gave a length of 8 meters (26.2 feet).
 Metriacanthosaurus was named for the height of its neural spines, which are actually not overly tall for theropods.
 They are similar to other theropods such as Megalosaurus, Sinraptor, and Ceratosaurus in being 1.5 times the height of the centrum.